Picovoice/rhino/README.md

 First you will need [Rust and Cargo](https://rustup.rs/) installed on your system.

-To add the porcupine library into your app, add `pv_rhino` to your apps `Cargo.toml` manifest:
+To add the rhino library into your app, add `pv_rhino` to your apps `Cargo.toml` manifest:
 ```toml
 [dependencies]
 pv_rhino = "*"